- How to announce the sale of your business.

 In this case, the answer isn’t Tony Danza, but your response could have ramifications that would help your business last at least as long as that beloved 80’s sitcom.

 How you answer the question will depend on whether the previous owner will remain a partner in the company or not.
-In the instance of Clover, Acquira was able to reassure people that Dan was still their boss and the firm would act as his support network.
+In the instance of this business, Acquira was able to reassure people that the seller was still their boss and the firm would act as his support network.

 If the owner isn’t staying on, you would announce an interim CEO.
 That may be the previous owner staying on for three to six months, it could be you, or you may hire someone new to oversee the company for a period of time.